jaeungkim/Resume/README.md

-# Resume with JSON
+# Resume with JSON Objects
- created resume with JSON objects
+ Converted my PDF resume to JSON Resume with objects for future modifications.